RPG-coder/TicTacToe-Game/README.md

 ## Features : 💯
 - Elegant UI
 - Play against your pals with Player vs Player
-- Switch to play against computer; at Anytime during the gameplay
+- Switch to play against computer; At anytime during the gameplay
 - Unbeatable Artificial Intelligence player that will keep on suprising you
 - Wanna give a try??
 Windows executable included in a **dist** folder